 “I know, I know.
 My ex is due in sometime this week.
 I would like to gingerly bow out of town but I have to work.
 What do you suggest I do?”

 “Hey, can I sing at your wedding, Pat?”
-Kankakee’s worst Elvis impersonator, the one and only Robbie Hurlbutt asks.
+Kankakee’s number one Elvis impersonator, the one and only Robbie Hurlbutt asks.

 “Do you know anything besides Elvis?”